 - take certain types of fish or shellfish.

 Penalties apply for breaking fishing rules.
 This includes:

 - court fines of up to $10,000 or $250,000

-An infringement notice (fine) will be sent to fishers who break recreational fishing rules (unless the offending is judged to be serious, in which case a prosecution will be commenced in court).
+An infringement notice will be sent to fishers who break recreational fishing rules (unless the offending is judged to be serious, in which case a prosecution will be commenced in court).

-The infringement notice brochure explains what to do if you get an infringement notice including:
+We have a brochure that explains what to do if you get one.
+This includes:

 - how to pay